yellobyte/ESP32-DevBoards-Getting-Started/README.md

 Since the release of the ESP32-S3 with builtin JTAG adapter debugging without external adapter has become possible.
 All one need is an ESP32-S3 dev board with two USB ports, like the YD-ESP32-S3 dev board as shown above.

-More infos to debugging the ESP32 is shown [here](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging).
+More infos about debugging the ESP32 is shown [here](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging).